flupe/kirby-git/README.md

 ## Log-Field

-A field named `gitLog` is included in the plugin which shows your whole Edit History.
+A section type named `gitLog` is included in the plugin which shows your whole Edit History.
 By setting `kirbyOnly` to `false` you can include developer-commits in the list as well.

 ```yaml
 revisions: